-While this has been a great thing for individuality, everyone is now obsessed with the term “personal brand”.
+While this has been an excellent thing for individuality, everyone is now obsessed with the term “personal brand.”
 Which means there’s now one problem, which brands are real and which are not?

 So what does all of this mean for you, the individual?

 It’s not that you need to be different just for the sake of it.
 That’s what hipsters do.
 Being different means embracing who you are and showing that to the whole world.
 Because you’re proud of it because you’re proud of what you’re like and what you want to achieve.
 It’s not because you want to pretend to be something else, so people accept you.
 So that they love you.
 So that they “Like” your post for you to show the world that you are someone to take note of.
 Sure, I take a heap of photos of my dog and put them on Instagram and Facebook, but that’s because I love the little furry thing and am quite often embarrassing myself in the meantime.

 Different is awesome.
 It’s a huge part of what makes us human.
 We’re all unique.
 If we were all the same the vibrancy in how we live our lives would never be experienced.
 Differences create new ideas and perspectives.
 They are the reason we can experience such beautiful emotions like happiness, sadness, heartache, joy, excitement, fear.
 All of these things that help make us who we are.